 - Sabrina Gonzalez Pasterski (2010) – Generating buzz as the next Einstein by Inc. magazine and other publications, Sabrina Gonzalez Pasterki’s research on black holes and space-time has been cited by the likes of Stephen Hawking.
 Her work has been recognized by Marie Claire’s Young Women’s Honors and Forbes’ and Scientific American’s “30 under 30.”

 Why Choose IMSA?

-IMSA is a place that you can grow, discover and celebrate who you are.
-IMSA is committed to advancing equity in STEM education and creating a diverse, inclusive community of global citizens who can realize their full potential.
-In order to do this, IMSA students stay on campus in our residence halls where living and learning meet.
-You’ll make new friends, encounter new ideas and have the opportunity to explore 75 clubs, organizations and athletic programs.
+IMSA students stay on campus in our residence halls where living and learning meet.
+You’ll make new friends, encounter new ideas and have the opportunity to explore 75 clubs and organizations.
 With the help of our Resident Counselors, you’ll develop independence and responsibility in and out of the classroom.
 Plus, you’ll be in a safe, nurturing environment with a comprehensive safety and security program and a 24-hour security center.

 The IMSA Experience

 With innovative learning methods, close access to teachers, and collaboration with partners outside of IMSA, you will find your passion in and out of the classroom to help you reach your true potential.
 Advanced course offerings in STEM and beyond allow you to challenge yourself while also pursuing your fields of interest.

 At IMSA, you can spend one day a week exploring and developing your interests through research or internships:

 1. Student Inquiry and Research (SIR) Program: You will conduct original investigations with other students and professional researchers, and share your innovative work at IMSAloquium, an annual public showcase.